ChristianHallerX/ChristianHallerX.github.io/index.md

 ## Disclaimer

-Opinions expressed are solely my own and do not express the views or opinions of my employer.
+All views expressed on this site are solely my own and do not express the views or opinions of my employer.

 ## Latest stuff in Project Blog
 <!--posts-->